News Articles

 Region A Region A Region A Region A

 Note that not all Blu-ray movies are region coded.
-Movies from Warner Brothers, and upcoming releases from Paramount and Universal will most likely all be region-free.
+Movies from Warner Bros., and upcoming releases from Paramount and Universal will most likely all be region-free.
 Disney and Sony's catalogue title releases are usually region-free as well, and only their new movie releases are region coded.
 All Fox Blu-ray titles are region coded, even catalogue titles.

 Bypassing AACS